-A white lead character who is dedicated to killing terrorists that don’t look like Richard Spencer was all it took to get the disapproval of Social Justice Warrior Movie Critics all around the country and almost on cue, the paid propagandists of Disney or as I like to call them ‘The Rotten Tomatoes Top Critics’ pounced with a wave of negativity.
+A white lead character who is dedicated to killing terrorists that don’t look like Richard Spencer was all it took to get the disapproval of Social Justice Warrior Movie Critics all around the country and almost on cue, some of the top film critics pounced with a wave of negativity.
 Honestly, the only thing that shocked me about the reviews of this film was that the term “Trump’s America” was only used once.
 Reality seems to be a hard pill to swallow for some of these people, but the truth is, yes, there are people in this world who want to kill people in the name of Allah.
 Now of course this doesn’t mean grab a baseball bat and Negan your way through a local Mosque, only an idiot would even entertain such a notion, but this idea that films like this “can’t be made anymore” because they portray a ‘negative stereotype’ on the same morning that a terror attack has occurred in London is absurd.
 Look, I didn’t like the film Detroit, that movie had a more explicit agenda than this one did, but I wouldn’t tell someone they aren’t allowed to make that film because even if you don’t agree with the film, that still allows the opportunity for dialogue about the subject and I would still encourage people to read about the real-life event it was based on but hell I’m one of those weirdos who still believes in open dialogue in 2017…Oh right, I’m supposed to be reviewing something.

 The film begins with our main character Mitch (Dylan O’Brien) who is enjoying a vacation with his finance (as of 3 minutes earlier) when suddenly terrorists open fire and murder a bunch of people including his girlfriend.
 We fast forward to 18 months later and Mitch is trying to infiltrate a terror cell to kill the leader who ordered the attack, which is much more than I’ve done in an 18-month span.
 After Mitch fails at this act of vengeance, he gets recruited by the CIA and is shortly put into the field to stop a high-level criminal from selling the parts needed to obtain a nuclear bomb.
 Mitch must put his personal vendetta aside if he is to stop a villain who is just like him in more ways than he realizes.